 - Queen size pillow is 19″ x 29″

-- Zipper allows you to add or remove fill or to adjust to the perfect size and firmness for your needs
+- Zipper allows customers to add or remove fill or to adjust to the perfect size and firmness for individual needs

 - Eco-institute Certified free of synthetic materials